K-E-E-R-T-H-I-R-A-J/FAKE-NEWS-DETECTION-using-machine-learning/README.md

 •	Promoting informed decision-making
 •	Mitigating the impact of fake news
 •	Advancing research
+# 🎯 Conclusion
+The project successfully developed a system for fake news classification using NLP techniques and evaluated its performance using various metrics.
+The results highlight the potential of NLP techniques in detecting fake news, and the system can be further optimized and expanded to improve its accuracy and scalability.
 # 📧 Contact
 For any inquiries, contact:keerthirajdv2000@gmail.com